tango-controls-hdbpp/libhdbpp-timescale/README.md

 ## Documentation

-* See the [doc](doc/README.md) directoory for documentation on various topics, including building and installing.
+* See the [doc](doc/README.md) directory for documentation on various topics, including building and installing.
 * General documentations on the Tango HDB system can be found [here](http://tango-controls.readthedocs.io/en/latest/administration/services/hdbpp/index.html#hdb-an-archiving-historian-service)

 ## Building